someonesdad1/plib/README.md

 - 0what.py returns useful output for all modules

 # 2026 /plib work done

+- 21 Feb
+    - data/dpcolornames.py constructed, giving many colornames collected from the web
+    - I standardized on a new set of short color names (see key 0 in data/dpcolornames.py)
+    - color.py
+        - Color constructor was documented and the self-tests were improved
+        - The Color class now has ColorNameNormalize as a class method

 - 13 Feb
     - Have \_trm_proto.py working to make a Trm object a context manager (adds the style